Friendofhumanity/Xor_Gate/README.md

 Implement XOR gate using a multi-layer neural network.
 Advanced Libraries Implementation

-Implement logical gates using TensorFlow or PyTorch.
+Implement logical gates using TensorFlow .
-Usage
-Each implementation has a dedicated file in the src/ directory.
-Run the desired file to create and visualize the logical gate.
-For example:

 Feel free to use the code provided in this repository for your projects.